saurabheights/saurabheights.github.io/content/articles/first blog.md

-Title: How to publish your first blog in less then 10min & that to free of cost.
+Title: Deploying portfolio website using Pelican and Github Pages, Under 10 minutes.
 Date: 2025-08-19
 Tags: Pelican, Github Pages, SSG, Web Development, Hosting
 Author: Saurabh Khanduja
 Slug: building-website-using-pelican

-Yes you heard it right publishing blog is that easy and it cost not a penny to start.
-We are not gonna use any AI tools to upload, publish, or build our blogs

-We are going to do this old school way using static site and static site generator.
-So suppose you have an idea or you are really good in a perticular niche and you want to start educating people or show your work then blogging is a best way to do it.
+This article provides a step-by-step walkthrough on how to deploy a portfolio website using the Pelican static site generator and GitHub Pages.
+We'll cover the entire process, from configuration to final publication, allowing you to get your site live in under 10 minutes.

+If you're an expert in your niche and want to start a blog, using a static site generator is a highly efficient method.
+We will cover how to build your site the old-school way, giving you full control over your content and platform.

 ## Roadmap
-Basically what we are going to do here is using static site generator(**pelican**) to build our website and it will also helps us in future to add more blogs fast and in simple easy way.
-Now for hosting we are going to use github which not only help to publish our website for free but also provide various features like (automation, uploading and managing blogs).
+Basically what we are going to do here is using static site generator(**pelican**) to build our website and it will also helps us in future to add more blogs fast and in easy way.
+Now for hosting we are going to use github which will not only help us to publish our website for free but also provide various features like (automation, uploading and managing blogs).
 Git and github has so many amazing features that we will see and discuss later in this blog.

 Pelican is a static site generator written in Python.
-It lets you write your content in **Markdown** or **reStructuredText**, then generates a fast, lightweight HTML website.`
+It lets you write your content in **Markdown** or **reStructuredText**, then generates a fast, lightweight HTML website.

 ## Start
-Okay to start building your website you need few things which I guess many people have this already and if you don't have no worries its nothing.
-* Github account
-* Python installed
+To get started, you'll need two main prerequisites, which many people already have: a GitHub account and Python installed on your system.

 ## Installing Pelican